 Message to students

-- if you are being made to feel uncomfortable in any way, do not hesitate to talk in confidence to your Form Tutor, Student Support Manager or any other member of staff.
+- if you are being made to feel uncomfortable in any way, do not hesitate to talk in confidence to your Form Tutor, Head of Year or any other member of staff.
 It may be difficult but do try to find the confidence to tell someone that you are worried so they can help.

 Message to parents